infobip/infobip-api-csharp-client/README.md

         return Ok();
     }
 ```
-If you prefer to use your own serializer, please pay attention to the supported [date format](https://www.infobip.com/docs/essentials/integration-best-practices#date-formats).
+If you prefer to use your own serializer, please pay attention to the supported [date format][datetimeformat].
 Library is using custom date format string `yyyy-MM-ddTHH:mm:ss.fffzzzz` when serializing dates.
 This format does not exactly match the format from our documentation above, but it is the closest possible.
 This format produces the time zone offset value with `:` as time separator, but our backend services will deserialize it correctly.

 #### Fetching delivery reports